AMWA-TV/ms-05-02/docs/NcObject.md

     attribute NcPropertyId          propertyId;         // ID of changed property attribute NcPropertyChangeType  changeType;         // Information regarding the change type attribute any?                  value;              // Property-type specific
-    attribute NcId32?               sequenceItemIndex;  // Index of sequence item if the property is a sequence };
+    attribute NcId?                 sequenceItemIndex;  // Index of sequence item if the property is a sequence };

 // Type of property change